-Brian has been practising in criminal law for over 25 years.
-Originally called as a barrister in 1994, Brian achieved dual qualification and has practised as a solicitor-advocate since 2001.
+Brian has been practising in criminal law for over 25 years, having been called as a barrister in 1994.

 Brian specialises in advocacy in serious, sensitive or complex cases and spends most of his time on his feet in the Crown Court.
 He is a technical lawyer adept at legal argument but also has the ability to communicate effectively with clients in easily-understood language.
 He will give you an honest and frank assessment of a case and give pragmatic advice on tactical options.
 He cares about the people he represents and presents his arguments passionately to juries and judges accordingly.